-Currently, the reliance on fossil fuels raises concerns on increasing global energy demand, rapid anthropogenic climate changes and growing environmental problems.
+Currently, the reliance on fossil fuels raises concerns on the increasing global energy demand, the rapid anthropogenic climate changes and growing environmental problems.
 The grand challenge is to search for viable carbon-neutral sources of renewable energy.
-Now nanomaterials are arguably the base that integrates nanotechnology, information technology and biotechnology, the major driver for the technological development of the day.
-Over the past decades, the understanding of form-function relations surrounding nanomaterials has significantly brightened the prospects of the fossil fuels to solar fuels transition.
+Nanomaterials are arguably the base that integrates nanotechnology, information technology, and biotechnology; the major drivers of technological development today.
+Over the past decades, the understanding of form-function relations surrounding nanomaterials has significantly brightened the prospects of the transition from fossil fuels to solar fuels.

 Table of Contents

-Shihe Yang is a Professor at Peking University, Shenzhen Graduate School, and The Hong Kong University of Science and Technology.
-He studies molecules and materials, and their transformations.
-His current research interests include the understanding, manipulation and applications of low-dimensional nanosystems and multiscale materials for energy conversion, particularly solar energy harvesting.
+Shihe Yang is a professor at the Peking University, Shenzhen Graduate School, and the Hong Kong University of Science and Technology.
+He studies molecules and materials as well as their transformations, and his current research interests include the understanding, manipulation, and applications of low-dimensional nanosystems and multiscale materials for energy conversion and information detection.

-Yongfu Qiu is a Professor at Dongguan University of Technology.
-He studies energy conversion and storage materials.
-His current research interests include the preparation and modification of energy-converted multiscale materials, especially electrochemical energy storage materials.
+Yongfu Qiu is a professor at Dongguan University of Technology, China.
+He studies energy conversion and storage materials, and his current research focuses on the preparation and modification of energy-converted multiscale materials, especially electrochemical energy storage materials.